charbonnierg/pytest-broadcaster/README.md

 A plugin to write pytest collect output to either a [JSON](https://www.json.org/json-en.html) file or a [JSON lines](https://jsonlines.org/) file.

+## Motivation

+If you ever wanter to build a tool that needs to parse the output of `pytest --collect-only`, you may have noticed that the output is not very easy to parse.
+This plugin aims to provide a more structured output that can be easily parsed by other tools.

+JSON schemas are provided for clients to help them parse the output of the plugin.

 ## Install

 ```bash